MoonHighway/javascript-kickoff/bingo-card/readme.md

    randomItem([2,6,4,7]);    // 2 or 6 or 4 or 7
 ```

-3. Code a loop that generates 5 row <div> elements and adds them to the <section>
+3. Code a loop that generates 5 row div elements and adds them to the section
-4. Create a nested loop that adds 5 col <div> elements ot each row
+4. Create a nested loop that adds 5 col div elements ot each row
 5. Randomly display one of the images as the cell background
-6. Add <span>free space</span> to the center cell
+6. Add free space to the center cell
-7. Toggle Cell Clicks add <span class="chip"></span> to the innerHTML of clicked cells
+7. Toggle Cell Clicks add span.chip to the innerHTML of clicked cells